December 16, 2020 by clearlycoffee

 The aftertaste, or finish of a coffee is the flavor that is only noticeable after you have swallowed and allowed the brew to mature or linger for a few moments.
-Full bodied coffees will have a more pronounced aftertaste than lighter brews.
+Full bodied coffees will have a more pronounced aftertaste than light roast coffee.
 Darker roasts also tend to have stronger aftertastes than lighter ones.
 Common terms used to describe aftertaste include smoky, woody, spicy, and earthy.
 How does the coffee resonate on your palette several seconds after you finish a sip?
 The answer to this question describes the aftertaste.

 Practice Analyzing Coffee For Deeper Enjoyment

-After you have practiced cupping and developed a more refined palate for coffee tasting, you will be able to notice more about the flavor of your coffee without thinking about it.
+After you have practiced cupping and developed a more refined palate for coffee tasting, you will be able to notice more about the flavor of coffee without thinking about it.
 Cupping is not just for fancy coffee snobs, but for anyone who wants to enjoy their coffee on a deeper level.
 Before you can decide whether or not you like a certain coffee, you should try to discern the various elements of its taste.
 You might find that you enjoy it more than you initially thought once you understand its complexity.